How Scaffolding Could Change the Way Your Child Learns

 Here are some ways to implement scaffolding into childhood education:

 1. Model or demonstrate.
 Show your students an example of what they’ll be learning or doing.
-Start by showing them an example of the finished product then walk them through the steps, verbalizing your thought process as you demonstrate.
+Start by showing them an example of the finished product, then walk them through the steps, verbalizing your thought process as you demonstrate.

 • Example: Have your students gather in a small group surrounded by a larger group in two circles.
 Have the smaller group in the center engage in an activity, showing the larger group how it’s done.

 3. Teach things in multiple ways.
 Every student learns differently, so support different learning styles by approaching new concepts from multiple angles.
-Show and tell your students different ways to complete a task and let them try it for themselves using the method of their choice.
+Show and tell your students various ways to complete a task and let them try it for themselves using the method of their choice.

 4. Make time for verbal processing.
 No matter their learning style, all students need time to process new information.
 Verbally communicating the idea and articulating their understanding can help the learning process.